dnndev/xmp-docs/examples/3_feedback-form.md

+---
+title: "3: Create a Feedback Form"
+---
-# Walkthrough Three:  Creating A Feedback Form
+# Tutorial Three:  Create a Feedback Form

-In the first two walkthroughs, you created a list-based view of your data and then added the ability to view the details of each record.
-In this walkthrough, we're going to switch gears from displaying data, to enabling the input of data via XMod Pro's custom forms.
+In the first two tutorials, you created a list-based view of your data and then added the ability to view the details of each record.
+In this tutorial, we're going to switch gears from displaying data, to enabling the input of data via XMod Pro's custom forms.
 We'll be creating a simple Feedback form that will allow site visitors to enter their Name, Email Address, and Question.
 The form will then send that information, via email to our site administrator.
 To keep things simple, no data will be saved to the database.

 1. If you haven't done so already, install the FormView module that came with XMod Pro.
 You'll find it in the Installation folder alongside the XMod Pro installation file.
 2. Next, open a page in your site and add an XMod Pro FormView instance to the page.